gamegos/dynamodb-local/README.md

 Mount the container these volumes:
 * `/app/init/schemas` location of table schema (.json) files
+* `/app/init/data` location of exemplary data (.json) files that will be inserted in initiation
 * `/app/data` to persist DynamoDb data

 ### Environment Variables